 Di was Head of the Department of Social Work and Health at NTU from 2010-2016

 Prior to joining Nottingham Trent University in 2010, Di held the position of Reader in Social Work at Durham University from 2005.

 Between 1995-2005 Di was employed by the University of Birmingham where she held the role of Principal Lecturer in Mental Health.
-In 2002 during her time at Birmingham Di was a National Teaching Fellow for excellent teaching in interdisciplinary mental health education.
+In 2002 during her time at Birmingham Di was awarded a National Teaching Fellowship for excellent teaching in interdisciplinary, mental health education.

 Di is a Principal Fellow of the HEA and a Chartered Member of the CIPD.
 She is a registered social worker with the HCPC.

 - Evaluation Research